emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Security Choices.md

 This approach aligns with fundamental architectural security practices:

-* **Secrets Vault (e.g., HashiCorp Vault or Cloud Key Vault):** All database credentials, external API keys, and private service certificates will be stored in a centralized, dedicated Secrets Vault.
+* **Secrets Vault (e.g. HashiCorp Vault or Cloud Key Vault):** All database credentials, external API keys, and private service certificates will be stored in a centralized, dedicated Secrets Vault.
 This enables automated credential rotation (meeting the goal of the 'Rotate Database Credentials' story) and enforces the Principle of Least Privilege by allowing services to retrieve secrets only when necessary.

 * **TLS/HTTPS Mandatory:** All external and internal service-to-service communication will be strictly enforced over HTTPS (TLS).
 This ensures that all data transmitted is encrypted (security-in-transit), establishing a secure channel between components.